-You have every right to refuse a chemical BAC test in Tennessee.
-However, refusal of the test brings its own set of consequences.
-You will likely be assessed with an Implied Consent violation.
-If the state proves that your rights were not violated when you were stopped and you refused to provide a breath test, this charge carries with it an automatic one-year suspension of your license.
-Furthermore, the State of Tennessee allows for your blood to forcibly be drawn (with a warrant) if you refuse the chemical BAC test and you have a prior DUI conviction.
+While you have the right to refuse a chemical BAC test in Tennessee, such refusal comes with its own consequences, such as an Implied Consent violation.
+If the state proves that your rights were not violated during the stop and you refused a breath test, this charge results in an automatic one-year license suspension.
+Furthermore, if you have a prior DUI conviction and refuse a chemical BAC test, Tennessee allows for a forcible blood draw with a warrant.

-- First DUI Offense: First time DUI offenders face at least 48 hours of jail time (if your BAC was over .20, then it will be seven days).
-You could be facing a maximum of 11 months and 29 days in jail.
-Furthermore, you can expect a $350 – $1,500 fine, one-year license suspension, mandated ignition interlock installation, court-ordered alcohol and drug treatment program, and potential community service.
+First DUI Offense: Mandatory 48 hours jail time (seven days if BAC is over .20), up to 11 months and 29 days in jail, fines of $350 – $1,500, one-year license suspension, mandatory ignition interlock installation, court-ordered alcohol and drug treatment program, and possible community service.

-- Third DUI Offense: The third DUI offense has a minimum of 120 days in jail, up to $10,000 in fines, up to 10-year license suspension (without the ability to obtain a restricted license).
+Third DUI Offense: Minimum 120 days in jail, up to $10,000 in fines, up to 10-year license suspension without the ability to obtain a restricted license.

-Should I Get a DUI Attorney in TN?
+Do I Need a DUI Attorney in Tennessee?

-DUI convictions not only hurt you in the present, but they can stay with you for the rest of your life.
-They can negatively affect your finances, career, relationships, freedom, etc. Working with a proven DUI attorney in TN can help to improve your chances of getting your charges dropped, reduced or at least lessen some of the penalties.
-If you have been pulled over for driving with a BAC above the legal alcohol limit in TN, you do not have to fight it alone.
-Give our attorneys a call to schedule your free initial consultation today.
+DUI convictions have far-reaching consequences, affecting your finances, career, relationships, and freedom.
+Engaging a seasoned DUI attorney in Tennessee can enhance your chances of having your charges dropped, reduced, or lessening some of the penalties.
+If you’ve been pulled over for driving with a BAC above the legal limit in Tennessee, you don’t have to fight alone.
+Contact our attorneys to schedule your free initial consultation today.